SulaimanSayyed21/h446Alevel/Readme.md

 - Before moving ahead to the next page design, a `favicon` will be added to the website and the title of the website will be changed dynamically.
 In figure-11 it can be seen that the application tab has no icon and the title is still shown `Express`.
 - Created an online icon for the tab of size `16X16` and saved as `favicon.ico` in the root of the website which is a public directory from where it is rendered by express.
 - To change the title of the page we edit the homepage router file contents.
-As it is the `index.ejs` which is rendered when users goes to our website, in express the route that handles this request in present in our `routes` folder named `index.js`.
+As it is the `index.ejs` which is rendered when users goes to our website, in express the route that handles this request is present in our `routes` folder named `index.js`.
 The modified contents are shown below.

 ```js
 var express = require('express');